jboss-fuse/quickstarts/cbr/README.md

-Content-Based Router: Demonstrates how to use the content-based router (CBR) pattern in Camel to send a message
+CBR: Demonstrates how to use the content-based router pattern in Camel to send a message
 ======================================================
 Author: Fuse Team
 Level: Beginner